The SQL

 SYS = With the value of NO causes TKPROF to omit recursive SQL

-the CPU time spent executing and the CPU time spent fetching rows
+sum of the CPU time spent executing and the CPU time spent

-before writing them to the output file.
-For greatest efficiency, always
+fetching rows before writing them to the output file.
+For greatest

 Deciding

-activity in the CPU column.
-If TIMED_STATISTICS is not on, then check
+CPU activity in the CPU column.
+If TIMED_STATISTICS is not on,

-neither the CPU time nor the elapsed time is necessary to find problem
+loops, neither the CPU time nor the elapsed time is necessary to

 You can find high disk activity in the disk column.